aposin/LicenseScout/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
+title: ''
-label: 'Status: Pending, Type: Bug'
+labels: 'Status: Pending, Type: Bug'
+assignees: ''

 ---

 <!--- Provide a general summary of the Issue in the Title above -->